Second on our list of ways to make our homes look good is PAINT.

 Above two images via

-I am sticking to mostly Benjamin Moore colors because where I live, most contractors prefer it and it is readily available.
+I am sticking to mostly to the best Benjamin Moore white paint colors because where I live, most contractors prefer it and it is readily available.
 However, I am also going to stick in a few from Farrow and Ball and Pratt and Lambert.
 The former is pretty costly— for paint that is.
 But it’s worth it.
 The colors are complex and wonderful!

-Please also enjoy some beautiful rooms by designers known for their use of white.
+These are rooms by designers known for their use of the best shades of white.

 From now on… Benjamin Moore = BM

 BM- WHITE DOVE.
 You can never go wrong with the dove.
 It is a soft warm white with a teensy touch of gray.

 BM – LINEN WHITE.
 I prefer it in brighter rooms.
 It is a classic cream and looks very lovely paired with white dove for the trim.
 An alternative to this color is

 BM 905 – LILY OF THE VALLEY.
 This is a lot like linen white, but just a hair brighter.
 I did it once in a family room full of gorgeous built-ins.
 I have an old photo but it’s on the laptop which is recuperating from surgery at the puter hospital.

 BM – 904 WHITE BLUSH.
 It looks ever so slightly pink on the chip, (and the name also implies pink) but when it goes up, it’s very lovely and soft and creamy and not at all pink.
 It looks wonderful with taupes and grays.
 It does not look good with yellow, however.

 BM – 925 IVORY WHITE.
 I used this once in a darkish north facing living room and it was very lovely and warm.